-From the 10th to the 16th of August, the UK Gov has announced its shop local initiative, part of their wider ‘Enjoy Summer Safely’ campaign, aimed at getting people back onto the high street, and to help it bounce back.
+From the 10th to the 16th of August, the UK Gov has announced its shop local initiative, part of their wider ‘Enjoy Summer Safely’ campaign, aimed at getting people back onto the high street, and helping it bounce back.

-Alok Sharma, Business secretary believes “Business owners have done an incredible job so far to welcome shoppers back safely, and I hope people across the country will do their bit this week to help our high streets bounce back to protect jobs and support local communities.”
+Alok Sharma, the business secretary believes “Business owners have done an incredible job so far to welcome shoppers back safely, and I hope people across the country will do their bit this week to help our high streets bounce back to protect jobs and support local communities.”

 On Monday, the gov outlined eight reasons why people should support Shop Local week:

 ‘Help the high street, and support the local economy'